 The legislation used in the enforcement of licensed vehicles and drivers is currently being reviewed.
-The Deregulation Act is in the process of being approved (at the time of writing the report) and it appears that this may affect the current process of licensing drivers.
-It is ,as yet, unclear what effect this has on the section.
+The Deregulation Act is now in place.
+It has removed the requirement for personal licenses to be renewed which has had an implication on income for the team.
+The legislation has also introduced the increase in length of drivers and operators licenses.
+The section has, however, offered applicants opportunity to retain the current licensing process or to apply for longer licenses.
+To date, the applicants are choosing the current process.
 Additionally, the Law Commission Report has been published and is awaiting Parliamentary approval.
-This report if approved will result in the repeal of much of the existing legislation and will provide a single legislative framework to regulate both taxi and private hire services.
+This report, if approved, will result in the repeal of much of the existing legislation and will provide a single legislative framework to regulate both taxi and private hire services.